NZ's digital transformation

 Digital Government Partnership

-New Zealand is also a member of a number of international partnerships, where we share knowledge and work together to solve common problems.
-This includes the D5, a group of leading digital nations that we helped found in 2014, as well as the OECD E-Leaders (which we chair), the Open Government Partnership and the International Open Data Charter.
+New Zealand is also a member of a several international partnerships, where we share knowledge and work together to solve common problems.
+This includes the Digital Nations (formerly the D9), a group of leading digital nations that we helped found in 2014, as well as the OECD E-Leaders (which we chair), the Open Government Partnership and the International Open Data Charter.

 Achievements